Jun 30, 2021

 .gitpod.yml configuration file at the root of her project, then adds start tasks such as the following:

 tasks: - init: npm install command: npm run dev

-She also enables Gitpod Prebuilds - telling Gitpod to continuously create new development environments as soon as her project’s source code changes!
-This significantly reduces the startup time when she or anyone who works on her project needs a development environment.
+She also enables Gitpod Prebuilds - telling Gitpod to continuously create new developer environments as soon as her project’s source code changes!
+This significantly reduces the startup time when she or anyone who works on her project needs a developer environment.

 Bob is very familiar with this workflow, it’s something he does many times a week, possibly even a few times per day.